openyurtio/openyurt/docs/enhancements/20210729-yurtappdaemon.md

 	metav1 "k8s.io/apimachinery/pkg/apis/meta/v1"
 )

-// UnitedDaemonSetConditionType indicates valid conditions type of a UnitedDaemonSet. type UnitedDaemonSetConditionType string
+// YurtAppDaemonConditionType indicates valid conditions type of a YurtAppDaemon. type YurtAppDaemonConditionType string

 const (
-	// WorkLoadProvisioned means all the expected workload are provisioned WorkLoadProvisioned UnitedDaemonSetConditionType = "WorkLoadProvisioned"
+	// WorkLoadProvisioned means all the expected workload are provisioned WorkLoadProvisioned YurtAppDaemonConditionType = "WorkLoadProvisioned"
 	// WorkLoadUpdated means all the workload are updated.
-	WorkLoadUpdated UnitedDaemonSetConditionType = "WorkLoadUpdated"
+	WorkLoadUpdated YurtAppDaemonConditionType = "WorkLoadUpdated"
-	// WorkLoadFailure is added to a UnitedDeployment when one of its workload has failure during its own reconciling.
+	// WorkLoadFailure is added to a YurtAppDaemonConditionType when one of its workload has failure during its own reconciling.
-	WorkLoadFailure UnitedDaemonSetConditionType = "WorkLoadFailure" )
+	WorkLoadFailure YurtAppDaemonConditionType = "WorkLoadFailure" )

-// UnitedDaemonSetSpec defines the desired state of UnitedDaemonSet. type UnitedDaemonSetSpec struct {
+// YurtAppDaemonSpec defines the desired state of YurtAppDaemon. type YurtAppDaemonSpec struct {
 	// Selector is a label query over pods that should match the replica count.
 	// It must match the pod template's labels.
 	Selector *metav1.LabelSelector `json:"selector"`